Impact of the privatisation of British Rail: Official opposition

+Conservative

-In 2006 the Conservative Party's shadow transport spokesman, Chris Grayling, said that the 1996 split of the rail industry into track and train components was a mistake which had increased costs: "We think, with hindsight, that the complete separation of track and train into separate businesses at the time of privatisation was not right for our railways.
+In 2006, the Conservative Party's shadow transport spokesman, Chris Grayling, said that the 1996 split of the rail industry into track and train components was a mistake which had increased costs: 'We think, with hindsight, that the complete separation of track and train into separate businesses at the time of privatisation was not right for our railways.
 We think that the separation has helped push up the cost of running the railways—and hence fares—and is now slowing decisions about capacity improvements.
 Too many people and organisations are now involved in getting things done—so nothing happens.
-As a result, the industry lacks clarity about who is in charge and accountable for decisions."
+As a result, the industry lacks clarity about who is in charge and accountable for decisions'.

-In 2007 the Conservative Party were consulting upon options for the future.
+In 2007, the Conservative Party were consulting upon options for the future.
 Several changes were proposed including a shift to regional operators owning the track and trains for their regions.
-In their view the separation of track ownership from the service providers had proved a failure, and "the separation has helped push up the cost of running the railways".
+In their view the separation of track ownership from the service providers had proved a failure, and 'the separation has helped push up the cost of running the railways'.
 Such a shift would represent a return to the old British Rail model, but implemented by non-government organisations and franchise holders.
-However, critics say that were such a model to be applied to basic rail infrastructure, it would risk replicating the original mistake of the 1993 Railways Act—which fragmented the operation of train services among two dozen different operators.
-Many of these share infrastructure, and run competing services.
+However, critics say that were such a model to be applied to basic rail infrastructure, it would risk replicating the original mistake of the 1993 Railways Act—which fragmented the operation of train services amongst two dozen different operators.
+Many of these share infrastructure and run competing services.
 Such a plan would be unworkable without the prior consolidation of existing franchises into just a small handful of regional operators.

+Labour

-In 2012 the Labour leader Ed Miliband hesitantly suggested the Party may put a promise to renationalise the railways in their 2015 general election manifesto.
+In 2012, the Labour leader Ed Miliband hesitantly suggested the Party may put a promise to renationalise the railways in their 2015 general election manifesto.
 The policy was later dropped in favour of keeping the current system in place and creating a government-backed Intercity franchise to compete with the other train operators.

 In 2015, the Labour Party elected Jeremy Corbyn as its leader, who favoured bringing the railways back into public ownership.
 At his first party conference as leader, Corbyn proposed taking each franchise back into public ownership as they came to the natural end of their contracts (i.e. without exercising break clauses), leading to a third of the railway being publicly owned by the end of Parliament in 2025.

 This was included in the Labour Party's manifesto for the 2017 United Kingdom general election and the 2019 United Kingdom general election.
+It was then included in their manifesto for the 2024 election, in which Labour won a majority.